ojuuji/rb.db/docs/readme.md

 This is "technical" table whose sole purpose is to satisfy foreign key constraint for [`inventories.set_num`](#inventories) column.

 `inventories.set_num` column may contain either `sets.set_num` or `minifigs.fig_num` but foreign key cannot reference two columns.
-So both these columns are combined in `set_nums` table using triggers and `inventories.set_num` references `set_nums.set_num`.
+So both these columns are combined in `set_nums` table using triggers and `inventories.set_num` references only `set_nums.set_num`.

 This table is included in the database even when building Rebrickable tables alone, without [custom tables](#custom-tables), using `build.sh -rbonly` from the [source repository]({{ site.github.repository_url }}).

-It would be hard to decide if this table should be part of Rebrickable tables or custom tables via `ADD CONSTRAINT` variant of the `ALTER TABLE`.
+It would be hard to decide if this table should be part of Rebrickable tables, or it should be implemented in custom tables via `ADD CONSTRAINT` variant of the `ALTER TABLE`.
 Fortunately SQLite leaves no choice here by [not supporting](https://www.sqlite.org/omitted.html) this variant of `ALTER TABLE`.

 # Custom Tables